python/cpython/Doc/howto/ipaddress.rst

 ---------------------

-For readers that aren't particularly familiar with IP addressing, it's important to know that the internet protocol is currently in the process of moving from version 4 of the protocol to version 6.
+For readers that aren't particularly familiar with IP addressing, it's important to know that the Internet Protocol (IP) is currently in the process of moving from version 4 of the protocol to version 6.
 This transition is occurring largely because version 4 of the protocol doesn't provide enough addresses to handle the needs of the whole world, especially given the